Asian market rally stalls but vaccine, stimulus hopes lend support | Malay Mail

 An upbeat outlook for the global economy pushed oil prices higher, with top producers sounding a note of optimism for demand this year as lockdowns are eased and activities slowly resume.

-US President Joe Biden pledged Wednesday not to reduce the cash handout included in his US$1.9 trillion (RM7.7 trillion) stimulus proposal but in a bid to get bipartisan support for the package, he did say he was willing to narrow the parametres for qualification.
+US President Joe Biden pledged yesterday not to reduce the cash handout included in his US$1.9 trillion (RM7.7 trillion) stimulus proposal, but in a bid to get bipartisan support for the package, he did say he was willing to narrow the parameters for qualification.

-The move comes after Republicans put forward a plan that was less than a third of Biden’s spending package and had much lower handouts.
+The move comes after Republicans put forward a plan that was less than a third of Biden’s spending package and has much lower handouts.

 The president said he expects “some” Republican support but urged Democrats, some of whom have reservations about the size of the bill, to stay united.